ntjennings1/api/README.md

 npm install
 ```

-Now, you can run start the server on port 8081 with the following command:
+Now, you can start the server on port 8081 with the following command:
 ```
 node src\index.js
 ```